-The proposed project is on State Route 1 in Monterey County, from 0.28 mile south of the South Marina Overhead (44-211L) to the State Route 1/156 Junction.
-The project area is an approximately 5.88-mile section of State
+The project is on State Route 1 in Monterey County, from 0.28 mile south of the South Marina Overhead (44-211L) to the State Route 1/156 junction.
+The project area is an approximately 5.88-mile section of State Route 1.
+At this location, State Route 1 is a four- to six-lane access-controlled freeway consisting of 12-foot-wide travel lanes with paved shoulders that vary from 5 to 10 feet wide.

-Route 1.
-At this location, State Route 1 is a four-to-six-lane access-controlled freeway consisting of 12-foot-wide travel lanes with paved shoulders that vary from 5 to 10 feet in width.
-The project proposes to preserve 22.2 lane miles of Class 2 pavement, pave beyond gore areas, rehabilitate one drainage system, replace traffic management system elements, conduct lighting rehabilitation, and upgrade guardrails to Manual for Assessing Safety Hardware (MASH) standards.
+The project would preserve 22.2 lane miles of Class 2 pavement, pave beyond gore areas, rehabilitate one drainage system, replace traffic management system elements, rehabilitate lighting, and upgrade guardrails to Manual for Assessing Safety Hardware (MASH) standards.

 Figure 1-1 shows the project vicinity map, and Figure 1-2 shows the project location map.